stonie2oo4/meta-denonAVR/README.md

 This package is still under development, but has been tested for a number of buttons on AVR-4500.

 # Contents
-This package consists of both a NEEO-MEA devicedriver.
+This package consists of both a NEEO-META devicedriver and NodeRED Flow.
 NodeRED files not longer needed.

 Zone2+3 not implemented at the moment.